Kamex420/new-eridian-twitch-gamev2/docs/persistence.md

 [^1]: [`app/migrations.py`](../app/migrations.py) and [`app/models.py`](../app/models.py).
 [^2]: Exact mappings and migration logic: [`app/item_identity.py`](../app/item_identity.py).
 [^3]: Transaction tests: [`tests/test_task_queue.py`](../tests/test_task_queue.py).
 PostgreSQL execution has not been validated against a live deployment in this release.

+## Completion delivery

+`queue_destinations_v1` records a unique queue run ID, original player identity, platform and Discord channel.
+The channel comes from the verified Discord interaction and is scoped to that request.
+Linking accounts moves this destination with its active queue.

+Completion inserts one immutable `queue_notifications_v1` outbox row in the same transaction as the final rewards and counters.
+A separate lifecycle worker sends notifications; network requests never hold up the work scheduler.
+A conditional update claims a two-minute delivery lease.
+Retry attempts are bounded at five, with backoff and rate-limit delays; invalid credentials or permissions become terminal failures.
+An expired lease can be reclaimed after a process restart.

+Discord messages use an explicit user mention whitelist, disabling role and everyone mentions, with a stable nonce for retry deduplication.
+Remote send and database acknowledgement cannot be made atomic: a crash after acceptance may duplicate a notification outside Discord's deduplication window; it cannot duplicate game rewards.
+No interaction tokens are stored, and no completion DMs are sent.